 Not to mention, I’m not a huge fan of large crowds.
 So I just stay home, shop in comfort, and wait for my packages to arrive.

 Plus, around Christmas, it gives me a great opportunity to hunt for who has the best deals, online coupons for the store I’m shopping at, and also most stores offer free shipping around Christmas.

-But don’t forget that stores also offer special promo codes for the online shopper to save more money.
+Don’t forget that stores also offer special promo codes for online shoppers to save more money.
 So don’t forget that shopping online for what you already planned to buy could not only save you gas but also could mean saving on what you are buying as well.

 6. Put Loyalty Cards to Use

-But I realize that when I use my loyalty card now, I could actually be saving money for Christmas.
+However, I realize that when I use my loyalty card now, I could be saving money for Christmas.

 If you stop at the gas station a lot, then save up those points to purchase lottery tickets as part of a Christmas gift this year.

 Or if you purchase clothing at a store, save up those points on your loyalty card to get a discount.
 Some stores even have specific days to shop where you get certain percentages off of your purchase.
 Remember these stores when creating your shopping list so you can save money.